What Is Dolphin Mom Parenting? Meaning, Traits, and Benefits - Baby Chick

 • You provide guidance rather than strict instructions

-• You share your values and morals by modeling what you expect
+• You model your values and behaviors

-• Creativity is a focus in your family
+• Creativity is encouraged in your home

 Benefits of Being a Dolphin Mom